Bitcoin Halving: What It Means And How It Works

 The process of creating each ‘block ’— which entitles a miner to some Bitcoin — takes about 10 minutes.
 After every 210,000 blocks, the amount of crypto mining revenue awarded to successful miners is reduced by 50%, which happens approximately every four years.

-The next such halving is expected to happen in mid-April 2024.
+The last such halving took place in mid-April 2024.

 Did You Know?